pingidentity/terraform-provider-pingdirectory/docs/resources/default_pass_through_authentication_plugin.md

 - `connection_criteria` (String) Specifies a set of connection criteria that must match the client associated with the bind request for the bind to be passed through to an alternate server.
 - `description` (String) A description for this Plugin
 - `dn_map` (Set of String) Specifies one or more DN mappings that may be used to transform bind DNs before attempting to bind to the external servers.
+- `enabled` (Boolean) Indicates whether the plug-in is enabled for use.
 - `included_local_entry_base_dn` (Set of String) The base DNs for the local users whose authentication attempts may be passed through to an alternate server.
 - `initial_connections` (Number) Specifies the initial number of connections to establish to each external server against which authentication may be attempted.
 - `invoke_for_internal_operations` (Boolean) Indicates whether the plug-in should be invoked for internal operations.